w3c/wot-cg/liaisons.md

 ##### Outreach

-The CG utilizes various channels under CG administration to reach a broad audience interested in WoT, aligning with the low-entry barrier principle.
+The CG utilizes various channels under the CG administration to reach a broad audience interested in WoT, aligning with the low-entry barrier principle.

 #### Events